paulmooreparks/Maize/README.md

     %1001`0000  $90   TEST      regAddr reg     Set flags by ANDing value at address in source register with destination register
     %1101`0000  $D0   TEST      immAddr reg     Set flags by ANDing value at immediate address with destination register

     %0001`0001  $11   CMPXCHG   regVal  reg reg Compare value in operand 2 with value in operand 3.
-If equal, set zero flag and load value in operand 1 register into operand 2.
-Otherwise, clear zero flag and load value in operand 2 into operand 3.
+If equal, set zero flag and copy value in operand 1 register into operand 2.
+Otherwise, clear zero flag and copy value in operand 2 into operand 3.
     %0101`0001  $51   CMPXCHG   immVal  reg reg Compare value in operand 2 with value in operand 3.
-If equal, set zero flag and load value in operand 1 immediate value into operand 2.
-Otherwise, clear zero flag and load value in operand 2 into operand 3.
+If equal, set zero flag and copy value in operand 1 immediate value into operand 2.
+Otherwise, clear zero flag and copy value in operand 2 into operand 3.
     %1001`0001  $91   CMPXCHG   regAddr reg reg Compare value in operand 2 with value in operand 3.
 If equal, set zero flag and load value at address in operand 1 register into operand 2.
 Otherwise, clear zero flag and load value in operand 2 into operand 3.
     %1101`0001  $D1   CMPXCHG   immAddr reg reg Compare value in operand 2 with value in operand 3.
 If equal, set zero flag and load value at address in operand 1 immediate value into operand 2.
 Otherwise, clear zero flag and load value in operand 2 into operand 3.